 Then, a few years later, I went to Paris.

 Re-creations of children's fingerpaintings in embroidery by Lesage

 It was my first vacation in six years and my fourth time there.
 Everyone kept asking if I was going to go to Lesage's atelier.
 His studio offered classes -but I simply could not afford them.
 I wanted to go, badly.
 But, I had scraped together everything I could just for the trip itself.
-Then, at lunch, a friend said "Have you met Monsieur Lesage yet?" as if it were the most natural thing in the world.
+Then, at lunch, a friend said "Tu devrais y aller lui rendre visite." ("You should go see him.") as if it were the most natural thing in the world.
 I looked at him like he was completely crazy.
-He just stared back blankly like "why not?" and then made a hand gesture for knocking on a door.
+He just stared back blankly like "why not?" and then made a hand gesture for knocking on a door ("toc toc").
 He was right.
 I knew he was.
 Friends, gallery owners, people who-knew-people kept urging me to go.
 I never did.
 A better time would present itself I thought, but of course, it didn't.
 As friend of mine says, there are immortals in this world: creative and inspiring people who live forever because of their efforts, vision and lives.
 I vote for Lesage.